Hoosier Farms Event Center

 Originally, round barns were innovative in both their construction techniques as well as the functional agricultural strategies that they supported.
 The Hostetler Farm round barn is no exception.
 The innovations in this new round barn utilize modern technology and materials to create a durable, high-tech building while still honoring the forms and methods of the past.

 The building functions as an event center with the dominant structure of the building, the round barn, acting as the main gathering space.
-Inside, the exposed CNC fabricated mortise-and-tenon timberframe structure inspires awe as one follows the radial members up to the cupola, shining light like a lantern 60 feet above the center of the floor.
+Inside, the exposed CNC fabricated mortise and tenon timber frame structure inspires awe as one follows the radial members up to the cupola, shining light like a lantern 60 feet above the center of the floor.
 The supplemental spaces are contained within silos; familiar vernacular structures that are the counterpart to any barn.
-The use of different materials for each silo is an homage to the evolution of the agricultural silo, and also adds excitement and color to this state-of-the-art event center facility.
+The use of different materials for each silo is a homage to the evolution of the agricultural silo, and also adds excitement and color to this state of the art event center facility.